Corky Ballas: Personal life

 Ballas was born in Houston, Texas.
-He is the son of Mexican-American Maria Marulanda and Greek-American George Ballas, the inventor of the Weed Eater lawn-trimming device.
+He is the son of Greek-Americans Maria Marulanda and George Ballas, the inventor of the Weed Eater lawn-trimming device.
 His paternal grandparents, Karolos ("Charles") Ballas and Maria Lymnaos were immigrants to the United States from Greece.
 He has three sisters, Michelle, Maria, and Lillian, and one brother, George.

 He has one son, Mark Ballas.
 Corky and Shirley Ballas also raised and trained Julianne Hough and Derek Hough.